evervault/evervault-node/README.md

 ### Disable interception on requests to specific domains

-You may pass in an array of domains which you **don't** want to be intercepted by Relay, i.e. requests sent to these domains will not go through Relay, and hence will not be decrypted.
+You may pass in an array of domains which you **don’t** want to be intercepted, i.e. requests sent to these domains will not be intercepted, and hence not decrypted.
 This array is passed in the `ignoreDomains` option.

 ```javascript
 const evervaultClient = new Evervault('<API-KEY>', { ignoreDomains: ['httpbin.org', 'facebook.com'] });